 Alongside being a key support group for various student-led student food groups at Concordia, the SAF helped fund Chevrier’s project.

 Wednesday’s discussion started with feedback on the look, feel and content of the Concordia Food Groups website, before moving on to discuss challenges faced by different groups, and the opportunities moving forward to collaborate and make Concordia a closed loop, food sovereign campus.

 According to Chevrier, Concordia is an exemplary Canadian university when it comes to food initiatives.
-But he was quick to clarify that “these is coming from the students, not the administration.”
+But he was quick to clarify that “these are coming from the students, not the administration.”
 Indeed, many of the discussions on Wednesday focused on how to get the administration to champion and support the stellar work of the student food groups.
 Another key issue addressed by many was the lack of space on campus – space for waste management, for food storage and for processing.